 The following application materials are required:

-- Copies of all undergraduate and graduate transcripts to date (NOTE: unofficial transcripts are acceptable; however, if chosen to be forwarded for consideration by the Liebmann Fund, official paper transcripts must be provided to Graduate Division no later than January 20, 2020).
+Copies of all undergraduate and graduate transcripts to date (NOTE: unofficial transcripts are acceptable; however, if chosen to be forwarded for consideration by the Liebmann Fund, official transcripts must be provided to Graduate Division no later than 5pm on January 18, 2021).

-- Copies of Federal Income Tax Returns for the prior two years (including spouse’s returns, if applicable*).
+Copies of Federal Income Tax Returns for the prior two years (including spouse’s returns, if applicable*).
+Only submit actual Tax Form - it is not necessary to provide schedules, attachments, etc.

 * If any of the documents above are not applicable, please include a statement in its place in the application packet that explains why the item is not applicable.